 - Make Repairs: If there’s anything glaringly wrong, take care of it early.
 For instance, a squeaky doorknob will not be overlooked by potential buyers.
 It is best to get such defects fixed.

 Making your home look its best self works wonders when selling real estate in Vermont by owner.
-Complement every room in a way that they narrate a story, don’t let furniture consume all the space, and create a visually appealing first look.
+Complement every room in a way that narrates a story, don’t let furniture consume all the space, and create a visually appealing first look.

 🤔 How to Sell My House As Is in Vermont?